Chapter 45

 "Why are you disturbing my sleep?"
 Ian asked still skeptically.

 "Toallin and Mugin have become my friends.
-I had to safe them.
+I had to save them.
 How should I have known they weren't inside?"

 'How does a Jedi sense life forms?'
 Severini asked sternly.